stromatolith/peabox/README.md

  - tutorial lesson 3a: comparison operators of the Individual class
  - tutorial lesson 3b: old-school crossing-over operators for individual's DNAs
  - tutorial lesson 3c: mutation operators - plot DNA vector density distributions
+ - tutorial lesson 4: an EA homebrew - stages of exploring a new EA concept

 features to be added soon